-Young people previously eligible for leaving care services resuming programmes of education or training after the age of 21 are entitled to continuing support from a Personal Adviser.
+Young people previously eligible for leaving care services resuming programmes of education or training after the age of 21 can have support from the Leaving Care Service.

 The definition of a programme of education or training must be interpreted broadly.
 For example, this might include options such as: completion of a basic skills course, so that the young person has the numeracy and literacy skills needed to compete in the jobs market; take up of a course of further education; take up of a university place; support to enable the young person to complete a recognised postgraduate qualification; or participation in vocational training and apprenticeships.

 Where a care leaver requests this support, an assessment should be made to assess the appropriateness of the education or training course and how it will help them to achieve their ambitions.
-The leaving care team should meet with the young person and, based on the assessment of their needs and the suitability of the course, assign a Personal Adviser to participate in the preparation of a Pathway Plan.
+The leaving care team should meet with the young person and, based on the assessment of their needs and the suitability of the course, assign a Leaving Care Worker to participate in the preparation of a Pathway Plan.
 The plan should reflect the agreed educational outcomes for the young person and the type of support the young person will require.
 This assessment should draw on the information about the young person's skills and capabilities which will have been set out in Pathway Plans up to age 21.
 The extent of practical and financial assistance provided will depend on the assessment of the young person's needs and will reflect the type of course, whether it is full or part time and the young person's existing income.

-All care leavers (including those who live out of authority) should be made aware of their entitlement to a Personal Adviser up to age 25 if they wish to return to education and training, including by the provision of information (e.g. a letter or leaflet) on how to get in touch in the future.
+All care leavers (including those who live out of authority) should be made aware of their entitlement to a Leaving Care Worker up to age 25 if they wish to return to education and training, including by the provision of information (e.g. a letter or leaflet) on how to get in touch in the future.
 It should be explained to them that they will be supported to overcome difficulties so that they can return to education or training up to age 25 if this is their wish.
 In particular, all young people who are not in education, employment, or training (NEET) should be encouraged to take up this offer of support.

 This is made following a review or pathway planning decision that the young person will have need of adult services post 18 years.
-The social worker will initiate the Framework episode Transition Planning for Young Person to Adult Social Care at the appropriate stage and age for that young person.
-If they have profound or complex needs, this could take place from the age of 14 years.
+The social worker will initiate the Preparing for Adulthood Workflow step at the appropriate stage and age for that young person.
+If they have profound or complex needs, this could take place from the age of 14 years and ideally not later than 16 whilst late entrants to care are acknowledged.
 The episode remains open until the transition to adult services is finalised.